Skip to main content

 Basic Research Tutorials

-The Joseph F. Smith Library offers many services and a variety of learning resources for you, our BYU—Hawaii community.
+The Joseph F. Smith Library offers many services and a variety of learning resources for you, our BYU–Hawaii community.
 We are here to serve you!
-We will guide you to the library resources available.
+We will guide you through the available library resources.
 What would you like to do today?
 Click on the links below to get started.

-Teachers: Looking to have one or all of these modules as a graded assignment in Canvas to add in your class?
+Teachers: Looking to have one or all of these modules as a graded assignment in Canvas to add to your class?
 Great!
 Please visit our Library Plug-Ins page to import the relevant assignments.

 Tutorials